TuxVinyards/qqX/README.md

 _No need to wait_ for Quickget to add in the distros or releases that you want.

+- Download, right click and install

-- At the command line, simply `qqX XDG iso_name.iso` or /path/iso_name.iso
+- Or at the command line, simply `qqX XDG /path/distroname.iso`

 ![qqX-mouse-conf-open](https://github.com/TuxVinyards/qqX/assets/3956806/76a2431b-0573-4fb7-961b-3aa048ea2ca2)

-Start specific VM's straight from the folder
+Start specific VM's straight from the filemanager

 ### Get the latest fixes